My YRV project car

 I have been using citric acid so far, and it has done really well on the lightly rusty parts, and was much easier to get hold of (and comparatively safe, too).
 But it doesn’t leave the piece completely clean.

 I have edited what I wrote to say hydrochloric.
 That should be easier to find as it is used on concrete and such.
 I have fairly wide access to different chemicals as we have a chemistry department at work.
 For small parts I use something here available over the counter called Evapo-rust.
 It tends to leave things black etched.
 The stuff does not burn if you get it on yourself.
-Be really careful with the acid and I’ll state the obvious and use eye protection.
+Be really careful with the acid and I’ll state the obvious, always use eye protection, wash your hands after and douse anywhere you get it on yourself with running water.

 Hydrochloric acid is, indeed, the mutt’s nuts where cleaning and de-rusting those last little areas.
 Have to be ready to do something with the part straight away to get it rust-protected, though.
 I left my test part out of the solution for a cup of tea’s worth of time and it had a coating of surface rust!